-Green List Countries and Red List Countries replace the numbered Country Categories in previous iterations of these Regulations, and arrivals from Green List Countries are treated differently depending on whether they have a full vaccination history within the meaning of the Regulations.

-This Part also provides for "Blue Arrivals" - that is, persons (including children) arriving in the Bailiwick from within the Common Travel Area - to be free from self-isolation on arrival, and imposes a requirement on Blue Arrivals to take self-administered lateral flow tests for COVID-19 provided to them on arrival, to report any positive test results to Public Health, and to comply with any direction given to them on so doing.
+Arrivals from Green List Countries are treated differently depending on whether they have a full vaccination history within the meaning of the Regulations.
+It imposes a requirement on arrivals from Green List Counties with a full vaccination history to take on their day of arrival a self-administered lateral flow test for COVID-19 provided to them on arrival; to report any positive test results to Public Health; and to comply with any direction given to them on so doing.
 It makes a failure (without reasonable excuse) to comply with these requirements a criminal offence.
 The Regulations also impose a requirement to pay a fee for the provided tests before travel.